usnistgov/ndn-dpdk/docs/interop/README.md

 They support PIT tokens and can communicate with NDN-DPDK over a network or via a Unix socket.
 See [NDN-DPDK interoperability with NFD](NFD.md) and [NDN-DPDK interoperability with YaNFD](YaNFD.md) for a few sample scenarios on how to establish communication.

-## ndn-cxx and python-ndn
+## ndn-cxx

-[ndn-cxx](https://docs.named-data.net/ndn-cxx/) and [python-ndn](https://python-ndn.readthedocs.io) are incompatible with NDN-DPDK.
+[ndn-cxx](https://docs.named-data.net/ndn-cxx/) is incompatible with NDN-DPDK.
-They do not support PIT tokens, and do not support NDN-DPDK management protocol.
+It does not support PIT tokens, and does not support NDN-DPDK management protocol.

-To use applications based on these libraries, you can run NFD alongside NDN-DPDK on the same machine.
+To use applications based on ndn-cxx library, you can run NFD alongside NDN-DPDK on the same machine.
 In this case:

 * Local applications can connect to NFD using their existing libraries.